Rotary vane pump

-A rotary vane pump is a type of positive-displacement pump that consists of vanes mounted to a rotor that rotates inside a cavity.
-In some cases, these vanes can have variable length and/or be tensioned to maintain contact with the walls as the pump rotates.
+A rotary-vane pump is a type of positive-displacement pump in which one or more vanes are mounted in or on a rotor that rotates inside a cavity.
+In the common eccentric design, the vanes move in and out as the rotor turns and remain in contact with the inner surface of the pump housing, forming chambers whose volumes increase and decrease during rotation.